powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/openlf.md

 There is one Terminal created/added in the extension for each calculated Synchronous Component.
 Works only when `referenceBusSelectionMode` is set to `GENERATOR_REFERENCE_PRIORITY`.

+**voltageTargetPriorities**
+This parameter allows to configure the priority order between voltage targets.
+By default, the order is `["GENERATOR", "TRANSFORMER", "SHUNT"]`.

+If the user specifies only a sub-list of priorities, this sub-list is completed by the order defined by default.
+Thus, if the user specifies only `["TRANSFORMER"]`, it will be completed by `["TRANSFORMER", "GENERATOR", "SHUNT"]`.

 ### Configuration file example
 See below an extract of a config file that could help: